sivakumars/FEM-HTML-CSS-Challenges/order-summary-component/README.md

  - Need to have better estimates for the project.
  - Went down the rabbit hole of colors.
 Save the exploration of deeper concepts after the challenge is finished.
+ - Add watch tasks to the gulp file in addition to minifying css files.

 ### Useful resources